Cincinnati Zoo and Botanical Garden: Gibbon Islands

 Completed in 1972, Gibbon Islands occupies the former location of the old Opera Pavilion.
 (From 1920 to 1971, the Cincinnati Zoo was home to the Cincinnati Opera Summer Festival.)
 These two islands are surrounded by water that flows from Swan Lake.
-Bamboo exercise bars are the stage for yellow-cheeked gibbons and siamangs who entertain visitors with their acrobatic antics and loud whooping calls while climbing on their giant jungle gyms.
+Bamboo exercise bars are the stage for yellow-cheeked gibbons who entertain visitors with their acrobatic antics and loud whooping calls while climbing on their giant jungle gyms.

 Red Panda Habitat

 Opened in 1985, this naturalistic woodland landscape includes many native Chinese plant species to simulate the natural forest habitat of the red panda.
 One pair of red pandas was a gift to the Cincinnati Zoo from the Beijing Zoo in China.
 These lavish exhibits are opened aired, connected by a small flowing stream under low elevated bridge.
-It also provides many tall trees for the five pandas to relax and sleep on.
+It also provides many tall trees for the three red pandas to relax and sleep on.

 Swan Lake

 This big body of water takes up a lot of the zoo's ground near the entrance.
 The Cincinnati Zoo was the first place to exhibit and breed red-crowned cranes, trumpeter swans, wood ducks and various other waterfowl species are kept here.